 - Treehouse TV

-- W Network: Best known for Property Brothers and Love It Or List It.
-Originally known as the Women's Television Network (WTN), before it was sold to Shaw Communications in 2000, sold again to Corus in 2001, and relaunched completely in 2002.
+- W Network: Previously a general entertainment network airing a mix of lifestyle, reality, and scripted programming aimed at women.
+Since Fall 2017, W Network was revamped to focus more on scripted dramas, similar to Showcase.
+Best known for Property Brothers and Love It Or List It, which are seen on HGTV in the U.S. Originally known as the Women's Television Network (WTN), before it was sold to Shaw Communications in 2000, sold again to Corus in 2001, and relaunched completely in 2002.

 Defunct networks include: